tdd11235813/emacs_config/README.md

 ## Features

 - Supports various languages such as C++11, CUDA, CMake, GLSL, gnuplot, R, LaTeX, ...
-- dumb-jump for navigating through code
+- dumb-jump for navigating through code ([use](https://github.com/jacktasia/dumb-jump#configuration) a `.dumbjump` file to exclude folders is recommended)
 - magit, git-timemachine for git
 - neotree for folder navigation
 - ESS for R